Hammad-Reveltek/MtCottages-Ops/notes/Respond to Inquiry.md

 ### Message Reply
 This is _____ with Mt Cottages.
 We have a few properties that we would like to discuss with you based on your inquiry from Furnished Finder.
 Is now a good time to call?
 	• Get them in the property as soon as you can.

+### Email and Call
+1. We are part of the HOA, United Home.
+There are strict rules regarding guests and usage of the property.
+2. Our neighbors help ensure it is treated well & the rules are followed.
+So, it is a very safe neighborhood & well taken care of, though you will have a few extra rules than normal to follow if you rent with us.
+​
+3. Some of the rules include:
+	a.
+No overnight guests
+	b.
+Trash is to be taken to the curb weekly on Sundays
+	c.
+No smoking
+	d.
+No pets
+	e.
+Cars must be parked in designated spots.
+   f.      no noise pollution at odd hours.

+Introduce United Home & Mt Cottages
+a.
+Let them know we got their information and inquiry from _________
+b.
+If it is a nurse, ask which hospital they will be at to make sure you can pick our best available location close to their hospital.
+c.
+Tell them the availability you found for our cottages.
+d.
+If they want to continue booking, ask them specifically what dates they are interested in.
+e.
+Let them know you will send them a booking request via KeyFinder or they can book directly by themselves on mtcottages.com
+f.
+Confirm they are interested and that they want you to move forward.
+g.
+If they say they need more time, let them know we will not hold any bookings until a payment is made & that we usually stay booked all year long.
+(Be nice, but just let them know this)
+h.
+Thank them for considering Mt Cottages
+i.
+Hang up or finish email
+j.
+Add report in our notes & in chat that you called / emailed.